 Water Damage Tips

-You have suffered a water loss.
-While you are waiting for help to arrive, listed below are helpful tips to help deal with the damage:
+You’ve suffered a water loss.
+While you are waiting for Paul Davis to arrive, below are some tips to help deal with the damage:

-- Water Source: It is very important to shut off the water.
+- Water Source: It is important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Remove as much standing water as possible, using a mop or towels.
+- Floors: Dispose of as much standing water as possible, using towels or a mop.
 (Don’t use a vacuum cleaner.)

-- Carpeting: Blot wet carpeting with clean, white towels.
+- Carpeting: Blot wet carpet with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-You have suffered a fire loss.
-While you are waiting for a member of the Paul Davis team to arrive, below are some helpful tips to help handle with the situation:
+You’ve suffered a fire loss.
+While you are waiting for help to arrive, below are some tips to help deal with the damage:

-- Carpets: Avoid walking or tracking on carpet if possible.
-Do not use ”DIY” home carpet cleaners.
+- Carpets: Avoid walking on carpet if at all possible.
+Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Don’t attempt to wipe or wash ceilings or other absorbent surfaces.
+- Walls/Ceilings: Do not attempt to wipe or wash ceilings or other absorbent surfaces.

-- Doors: Shut all doors in affected areas to focus smoke odors as much as possible.
+- Doors: Shut doors in affected areas to limit smoke odors as much as possible.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.

-If your home or business is damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your home or business has been damaged by water, fire, mold, storm or other disaster, Call Paul!